 AUGUST: FOR A LIMITED TIME: ONLY $20 to spay/neuter your pitbull, chihuahua or puppy/kitten 6 months or younger! call at (520)495-5900 or go to http://www.alteredtails.org/online-scheduling-tucson/

 Low Cost Clinics

-These clinics often offer additional services such as vaccination, microchipping, nail trims etc. and some offer testing (heartworm, FIV/felv) and even dental cleanings.
+These clinics mau be ‘full service; or may specialize in high volume spay and neuter.
+Even with specialized clinics they will often offer additional services such as vaccination, microchipping, nail trims etc. and some offer testing (heartworm, FIV/felv) and even dental cleanings.